hampusborgos/rme/README.txt

 	If you don't have them already, you will need the following dll files: iconv.dll
 	libxml2.dll
-	MSVCP80.dll
-	msvcr80.dll
+	msvcp100.dll (SP1)
+	msvcr100.dll (SP1)
 	zlib1.dll
+	archive.dll

 	Download them (google the filenames) and put them in the same folder as the RME.exe file.
-	If the mapeditor still won't load, you will need to install the NET 2.0 framework.
+	If the mapeditor still won't load, you will need to install the NET 2.0 framework (only relevant for Windows XP).
 	Download this from: http://www.microsoft.com/downloads/details.aspx?familyid=0856eacb-4362-4b0d-8edd-aab15c5e04f5&displaylang=en

 LINUX (Ubuntu):